- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Can Dogs Be Allergic to Bananas?

-While an allergy isn’t necessarily common, it is a good idea to keep an eye on your dog after feeding them something new like bananas.
-If you’re concerned your dog may be allergic to bananas, look for the following signs:
+While an allergy isn’t necessarily common, it is a good idea to keep an eye on your dog after feeding them something new, like bananas.

 - Scratching and butt-scooting